 The board supports the intent of the recommendations and recognises that given the current size and scope of the Company it is not practical to institute all of the recommendations at present.
 A description of the Company's main corporate governance practices is set out hereunder.
-Unless stated otherwise, all of the following practices were in place from 1 January 2015 following a review of the Company's main corporate governance against the third edition of the ASX Corporate Governance Council's principles and recommendations.
+Unless stated otherwise, all of the following practices were in place throughout the 2016 financial year.